 Figure 2.7.
 Conversion of grams to moles to molarity..
 Sodium Chloride has a molecular weight of 58.44, which is the weight of 6.022 x 1023 molecules.
 If 58.44 grams are weight out, that would be one mole of NaCl.
 If this is then dissolved in water it would be a 1 molar solution of NaCl.

-Water, it is the most common molecule on the earth's outer layer, covering 75% of the earth's surface.
-Because of its unique properties it is the universal solvent for the chemistry of life.
+Water is the most common molecule on the earth's outer layer, covering 75% of the earth's surface.
+Because of its unique properties, it is the universal solvent for the chemistry of life.
 You are more than 60% water and would die if your supply were cut off for more than a few days.
 The oxygen atoms in water pull the electrons toward themselves, causing the hydrogen atoms to be electron starved.
 The hydrogen in water will seek to form hydrogen bonds with the oxygen of nearby water molecules.
-This causes a stickiness and is termed polarity.
+This stickiness is termed polarity.
 Water is not the only polar molecule, any molecule where the electrons are not shared equally will be polar, but water is one of the smallest and most common polar molecules.
 Because of its polarity and size, water has several unique properties that make it so essential to living systems:

 The cell cytoplasm is an aqueous environment and acids can dissociate into hydrogen ions (H+) and anions.
-The higher the H+ concentration the more acidic the solution.
+The higher the H+ concentration, the more acidic the solution.
 Bases in solution can also dissociate into OH- ions and cations.
 A more basic solution will have a higher concentration of OH-.
 This balance in a solution can be quantified by measuring the hydrogen ion concentration, which can vary over a wide range.
 The concept of pH (potential of hydrogen) was developed as a kind of shorthand for the concentration of hydrogen ions and is defined in the following equation

 pH = -log[H+]